Thank you for your response

 iii.
 If any taxes have not been deposited because of any dispute, the amount of dispute and the forum where the litigation is ongoing should be disclosed

-If the company has defaulted in repayment of loans to banks, government, debenture-holders, etc. then the amount and period of default is to be reported.
+If the company has defaulted in repayment of loans to banks, government, debenture-holders, etc. then the amount and period of default are to be reported.

-If any funds were raised under a public offer or loan, have they been applied to the purpose for which they were raised.
+If any funds were raised by the company through IPO or other public offers (including debt), have they been applied for the purpose they were raised.
 Also, the auditor has to report in case of any delay and defaults.

 Whether the limits prescribed under the Company’s Act 2013 for managerial remuneration have been adhered to.
 If not, the amount of excess amount involved and steps for recovery being taken have to be reported.

 In case of a Nidhi company, whether the following have been complied with has complied with: